DoctorWhoof/RCC/RCC_TODO.md

 	[X] BUG: Only Volume envelope dictates instrument looping
 		- Clue: Instrument.at_end(), and envelope "completed" behavior seems to be at fault here.

-	[?]
-Very low (F1 and lower) notes cause the loop points to fail, since the note frequency falls below 60Hz (tick rate).
-		- Solution: different method for calculating loop points, based on calculating how many samples each note frequency needs.
-		- Maybe only use the new method on lower octaves, but if it works really well then it can be used everywhere
-		- UPDATE: Seems good enough now for most cases, and the method mentioned above didn't quite work (doesn't account for the loop length, the fact that during a loop the last note may need to be cut off, etc)

 	[X] Triangle wave is very quiet.
 Possibly an issue committing the envelopes?